-OUR COMPENSATION OBJECTIVES $\odot$ providing competitive total compensation consistent with job scope, experience, and related skills; $\odot$ avoiding unnecessary and imprudent risks; and $\odot$ linking bonus opportunities to the Company's performance; attracting and motivating talented executive officers and minimizing turnover of senior-level Company employees, which contributes to the $\odot$ granting equity compensation at competitive levels, a significant portion of which is performance-based; stability and continuity of senior leadership.
-Agains Against that backdrop, the Company's executive compensation program is designed to: OUR COMPENSATION PROGRAM IS DESIGNED TO $\odot$ pay competitive levels of compensation; $\odot$ align the interests of the Company's executive officers with the long- term interests of the Company's stockholders; and ⊘ link executive pay to Company performance by making a significant portion of pay variable and not fixed; ⊘ align the interests of the Company's executive officers with the long-term interests of the Company's stockholders; and reward long-term results.
+OUR COMPENSATION OBJECTIVES

+- providing competitive total compensation consistent with job scope, experience, and related skills; - avoiding unnecessary and imprudent risks; and - linking bonus opportunities to the Company's performance; - attracting and motivating talented executive officers and minimizing turnover of senior-level Company employees, which contributes to the stability and continuity of senior leadership. - granting equity compensation at competitive levels, a significant portion of which is performance-based;

+Against that backdrop, the Company's executive compensation program is designed to:

+OUR COMPENSATION PROGRAM IS DESIGNED TO

+pay competitive levels of compensation;

+- align the interests of the Company's executive officers with the long-term interests of the Company's stockholders; and - link executive pay to Company performance by making a significant portion of pay variable and not fixed; - reward long-term results.